HanochZhu/UnityGLTF/README.md

 - Blend shapes with in-betweens are currently not supported.
 - Support for glTF files with multiple scenes is limited.
-- Some material options (e.g. MAOS maps) are currently not exported correctly.

 ## Contributing